Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

-# Lightstreamer Kotlin Client SDKs
+# Lightstreamer Kotlin Client Library

-Lightstreamer Client SDK enables any Kotlin/JVM application to communicate bidirectionally with a **Lightstreamer Server**.
+The Lightstreamer Kotlin Client Library enables any Kotlin/JVM application to communicate bidirectionally with a **Lightstreamer Broker**.
+This library allows you to subscribe to real-time data pushed by the server and send messages back to the server.
+It is written in Kotlin for the JVM, fully asynchronous, and optimized for performance.

-The API allows to subscribe to real-time data pushed by the server and to send any message to the server.
+> **⚠️ Note:** This library is a lightweight, stripped-down version optimized for minimal resource usage.
-This SDK is written in Kotlin/JVM, fully asynchronous and optimized for performance.
+> For the fully featured and officially supported Lightstreamer client library for the JVM, please refer to the [official project here](https://github.com/Lightstreamer/Lightstreamer-lib-client-haxe).

 Supported features: